Fall 2021 Reopening Plan

 Employees are also strongly recommended to reach out to the University’s Employee Assistance Program (EAP) provider, CCA Inc., to seek assistance with any personal difficulties they are facing related to their return to in-person work.
-Information about CCA Inc. may be found in the CCA Brochure.
+Information about CCA Inc. may be found here.

 The College will continue to implement comprehensive cleaning and disinfection standards in accord with CDC and NYS Department of Health guidance, with specific requirements for laboratories and classrooms, computer laboratories, library, bathrooms, food pantry, dining areas and entrances.
 (See Reopening Plan, pp. 12-13; 15-18) The York College Buildings & Grounds department has conducted a comprehensive evaluation of the needs of various spaces in the College, working in collaboration with directors and chairs, to identify and execute space modifications as necessary to ensure appropriate social distancing measures may be carried out:

 - Signs and floor decals requiring that occupants maintain 6’-0” social distance are provided in all shared spaces.